Charles Thorp: Life

 He was born in Gateshead, County Durham, the son of Robert Thorp, Archdeacon of Northumberland, and educated at the Royal Grammar School, Newcastle and Durham School.
 In 1799, he entered Peterhouse, Cambridge; and then University College, Oxford where he graduated BA (1803) and MA (1806).
 He became a Fellow and Tutor at University College, Oxford, in 1806, deacon in 1806 and priest in 1807.

 Thorp then became rector of Ryton in 1811, joining a prestigious group with previous rectors including Thomas Secker, later Archbishop of Canterbury.
 After his time as rector of Holy Cross Church, Ryton, he became Canon (1829) and then Archdeacon of Durham in 1831 and, a year later, became the first warden of the University of Durham.
 Thorp remained heavily involved with the university, also being the first master of University College.
 This was a position he held until his death in Durham in 1862.
 He was buried at Ryton Church.
 He had married twice.

 Achievements

 Thorp was a prime mover in introducing free education to Ryton.
 He worked with the Church Missionary Society to set up a university in Freetown, Sierra Leone, to ensure that freed slaves had access to education.
-He set up the first penny bank in Englad, in Ryton, allowing those with small incomes to borrow.
+He set up the first penny bank in England, in Ryton, allowing those with small incomes to borrow.
 He also arranged for his family to buy the Farne Islands, employing a wildlife warden to protect threatened bird species.

 Thorp was elected a Fellow of the Royal Society in May 1839.
 His name was chosen as the identity of a secondary school in West Gateshead in 2011, Charles Thorp Comprehensive School (now Thorp Academy), following the amalgamation of Hookergate School and Ryton Comprehensive School, on the site of the school he sponsored in his lifetime.